rayko/gnip_api/README.md

 ## Notes

-- Can't access Search API currently, so implementation will be directed by docs only
+- Can't access Search API currently, so implementation will be directed by docs only.
-- Rules endpoint are now rate limited
+- Rules endpoint are now rate limited.
-- A simple rate limiter was implemented, you can configure the gem's mutex outside the gem if you plan to have concurrency.
+- A simple rate limiter was implemented.
+- You can configure the gem's mutex outside the gem if you plan to have concurrency.
 Very experimental for now.

 ## Installation